benbotto/formn-doc/doc/connecting/env-vars.md

 [ConnectionsFileReader](../../api-doc/latest/classes/connectionsfilereader.html),
 that can be used to read and validate a `connections.json` file.
-Its [readConnectionOptions](../../api-doc/latest/classes/connectionsfilereader.html#readconnectionoptions) method takes a path to a `connections.json` file, and returns an array of [ConnectionOptions](../../api-doc/latest/classes/connectionoptions.html).
+Its [readConnectionOptions](../../api-doc/latest/classes/connectionsfilereader.html#readconnectionoptions) method takes a path to a `connections.json` file and returns an array of [ConnectionOptions](../../api-doc/latest/classes/connectionoptions.html).
 Because it's common to use environment variables to store database connection details, a `connections.json` file can be defined in such a way that some or